-- We interviewed District officials and reviewed various records and reports to gain an understanding of the roles and responsibilities of the individuals involved in the process, and how individuals performed their duties for the Cycle Two lead testing and reporting period that closed June 30, 2021. - We reviewed all available documentation that the District had for sampling and testing for the Cycle Two testing cycle that closed June 30, 2021, including District maps, laboratory chain of custody and result reports, and ELAP certifications.
+- We interviewed District officials and reviewed various records and reports to gain an understanding of the roles and responsibilities of the individuals involved in the process, and how individuals performed their duties for the period that closed June 30, 2021. - We reviewed all available documentation that the District had for sampling and testing for Cycle Two that closed June 30, 2021, including District maps, laboratory chain of custody and result reports, and ELAP certifications.
 We supplemented this with our own observations of the District's current water outlets at each building and the surrounding sport and event fields.
-We identified the following as high-risk areas/outlets based on the DOH guidance: - Hallway drinking fountains and bottle-filling stations, outside and sporting event areas, kitchens, cafeterias, and cooking classrooms, as they could affect large numbers of individuals at the District, including visitors. - Elementary classrooms, as they could affect young students who are particularly vulnerable to lead exposure. - Bathrooms, or other areas where individuals would be unsupervised and able to access water from faucets. - Art and Science classrooms, as they were specifically mentioned in DOH's guidance.
+Using this information, we selected all 303 water outlets in areas that we determined could have a high-risk of affecting individuals at the District based on the DOH guidance.9 We observed the controls present at each outlet.
+We identified the following as high risk areas/outlets based on the DOH guidance: - Hallway drinking fountains and bottle-filling stations, outside and sporting event areas, kitchens, cafeterias, and cooking classrooms, as they could affect large numbers of individuals at the District, including visitors. - Elementary classrooms, as they could affect young students who are particularly vulnerable to lead exposure. - Bathrooms, or other areas where individuals would be unsupervised and able to access water from faucets. - Art and Science classrooms, as they were specifically mentioned in DOH's guidance. - For the 188 District sampled water outlets in Cycle Two, we identified 33 samples with results that exceeded the lead action level although District officials did not maintain evidence to support whether they were removed from service or had a test result after the initial exceedance that was below the lead action level. - We reviewed all available documentation that the District had for reporting the laboratory results including the Director's email receipts that he received the lab results, HERDS reporting, and uploads to the District's website as well as interviewing Cayuga County Department of Health employees and determined whether District administration reported results of their lead testing to all required parties timely.